The Democracy Chain

 Not so very long ago art critics, dealers and curators dismissed political content in art as inherently marginal, a pollutant to serious aesthetic contemplation that produced no meaningful change in any case.
 The rise of social practice and leadership of a new generation of artists, writers and curators have countered such disdain by virtue of artistic quality driven by talent informed by purpose.
 History has also intervened.
 From Theaster Gates to Banksy, from Ai Wei Wei to Patrisse Khan-Cullors the purity trope has been thoroughly laid to rest.
 Indeed, the deeply historical thread of political and social content in art, both its inherent aesthetic merits and frequent global impact are today much better understood and widely accepted within the field.

-This eJournal will be neither academic nor a news magazine nor a vehicle of ordinary political commentary.
-Neither will it be an art magazine masquerading as political advocacy.
+This eJournal is neither academic nor a news magazine nor a vehicle of ordinary political commentary.
+Neither is it an art magazine masquerading as political advocacy.
 It will tackle the public issues of our time from the perspective of professionals in the art field whose perspective and principles are rooted in art, culture and aesthetics.

-Our first issue focuses on a central topic, Voting Rights.
-American citizen's equal access to their franchise must soon be resolved in two bills passed by the U.S. House of Representatives and now in the U.S. Senate.
-Such topical focus will not be typical for The Democracy Chain eJournal, but is here driven by its foundational importance and urgency.
-Normally we expect more of a cacophony of voices and subjects competing for your attention.
+Beginning with our first issue, focused on the central topic of Voting Rights, the foundational values of our freedoms, including creative autonomy, are squarely in our view.
+Such topical focus will not be typical for The Democracy Chain eJournal.
+Normally we expect a cacophony of voices and subjects competing for your attention.
 Opinions, we both hope and expect, will reflect nuance and variety, but will always be rooted in fact, honesty and sound principles.
 Art also takes the long view, extrapolating possible futures and the paths that produce a virtuous process.
 The discussions we have today are the welcome mat to those possible futures.

 Los Angeles, August, 2021

-The Democracy Chain is a registered California non-profit corporation.
+The Democracy Chain is a registered 501(c)3 and California non-profit corporation.